Sasaki-Einstein Geometry, GK Geometry and the AdS/CFT correspondence: Sasaki-Einstein geometry

-The volume function \eqref{susyactvol} is a convex function of $\xi$, and as a consequence one can show that there is always a unique critical point \cite{Martelli:2006yb}, which is in fact a minimum.
-Thus, if the SE metric exists, the extremization identifies the R-symmetry vector (the Reeb vector) and hence the volume of the SE space.
+The volume function \eqref{susyactvol} is a convex function of $\xi$, and hence there is always a unique critical point which is a minimum \cite{Martelli:2006yb}.
+Thus, if the SE metric exists, the extremization identifies the Reeb vector and the volume of the SE space.
 The critical vector $\vec{b}_*$ that extremizes the volume functional (\ref{sastoricvol}) obeys a set of rational equations and hence its components are, generically, algebraic numbers.
 The same conclusion applies to the normalized volume $\text{Vol}(\vec{b}_*;\{\vec{v}_a\})/\pi^3$ of the SE metric.
 For quasi-regular examples, $\vec{b}_*$ and hence the normalized volume are rational numbers.
 In \cite{Futaki:2006cc} it was proven that for every such convex polyhedral cone $\mathcal{C}$, with critical vector $\vec{b}_*$, there is a unique SE metric on the base of the corresponding K\"ahler cone.
 This hence solves the general existence and uniqueness problem for toric SE metrics.
-In $D=5$ the underlying manifold (if simply connected) is necessary a connected sum $\#(d-3)(S^2\times S^3)$.

 Returning to the general (non-toric) case, by analysing the first variation of the volume function, the extremal equation can also be interpreted as setting the Futaki invariant of the transverse K\"ahler metric to zero \cite{Martelli:2006yb}.
 Thus, in the quasi-regular case the extremal problem can be understood as varying $\xi$ such that the transverse K\"ahler orbifold has zero Futaki invariant.
 The Futaki invariant was a known obstruction to the existence of K\"ahler-Einstein metrics on K\"ahler manifolds and orbifolds, and so the result of \cite{Martelli:2006yb} puts this into a more general context.